istutea/istutea/README.md

-# stuti is good girl
+# Hey this is Stuti!